hps/heartland-woocommerce-plugin/readme.txt

 = 1.3.0 =
 * New option to use gateway-hosted iframes for credit card form fields
 * New user experience changes in credit card form
-* Fixed basic compatibility issues with WooCommerce Subscriptions 2.0.
+* Fixed basic compatibility issues with Subscriptions 2.0.
 Support for new features has not been completed.

 = 1.2.5 =
 * Change CERT gateway url